podusowski/bustrack/README.md

 Some boring, developer related stuff
 ====================================
-Format that **butrack** uses is something similar to the `;` separated CSV, except for some extensions.
+Format that **butrack** uses is something similar to the `;` separated CSV except for some extensions.
 Lines starting with `#` are comments and `$` character starts a control line which describes columns that follow.
 See the example to get better grasp of it:

     $ name;age
     Jan;42